Leadership Team Bios

 Miller received a doctorate in education with an emphasis in quantitative research from the University of Idaho.
 She received a master's degree in sociology with a concentration in statistics from the University of Wyoming and bachelor's degree in journalism from the University of Nebraska-Lincoln.
-Miller lives in Arlington, Virginia, with her husband Clark and two daughters, Sydney and Kendley.
+Miller lives in Bethesda, MD with her husband Clark and two daughters, Sydney and Kendley.

 Scott Norton joined CCSSO as Strategic Initiative Director for Standards, Assessment, and Accountability in July of 2012.
 In this role, he works with states to implement the Common Core State Standards and assessments and to create and implement new student-focused accountability systems.
 The team is also responsible for the State Collaboratives on Assessment and Student Standards (SCASS), the National Conference on Student Assessment (NCSA), and collaborative work with the assessment consortia.